SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 | For security reasons, make sure you're using `HTTPS` protocol for your URLs in your app.

 ### Step 2: Installing your GitHub App in your organization
-You need to install your GitHub App in your organizations.
+Next, you need to install your GitHub App in your organizations.
 See GitHub's documentation on [installing GitHub Apps](https://docs.github.com/en/free-pro-team@latest/developers/apps/installing-github-apps) for more information.

 ### Step 3: Updating your SonarQube global settings with your GitHub App information
 After you've created and installed your GitHub App, update your global SonarQube settings to finish integration and allow for the import of GitHub projects.